roadkell/puny-switcher/README.en.md

 If you prefer an all-in-one solution for retyping text typed in a wrong layout, you can try [xswitcher](https://github.com/ds-voix/xswitcher).
 Other similar projects like `xneur` have long been abandoned.
 Also, most of them don't work in GNOME due to its strict security policy.

 On the other hand, if you already have a favourite keyboard remapper (or just prefer a modular approach), it is likely possible that it can be set up to work with Puny Switcher script.
 [Here are some popular ones](https://github.com/jtroo/kanata#similar-projects).
 KMonad, for example, has a config file format similar to kanata.
-Imporantly, it must support external command execution to be able to invoke `puny-switcher.sh`.
+Imporantly, it must support external command execution to be able to invoke `puny-switcher.sh` with arguments.
 If you manage to adapt the provided config to another remapper, I'll gladly include it into the project.

 GNOME is complicated in regards to programmatical layout switching. [g3kb-switch](https://github.com/lyokha/g3kb-switch) seems to be the only extension besides [Shyriiwook](https://github.com/madhead/shyriiwook) that works in GNOME 41+ at the moment.
+If GNOME support is not required, there is no need for an extension — `setxkbmap` command is enough.
+Functions named `*-nognome` in the script are alternative implementations for non-GNOME environments.

-[xsel](http://www.kfish.org/software/xsel/) can be replaced with [xclip](https://github.com/astrand/xclip), if you prefer one over another.
+[xsel](http://www.kfish.org/software/xsel/) can be replaced with [xclip](https://github.com/astrand/xclip) for clipboard manipulation, if you prefer one over another.
 Just modify commands and their arguments in `puny-switcher.sh` to work with it.

-`gdbus` command can be used instead of `busctl`, if needed: there are even ready-made alternative function implementations in `puny-switcher.sh` for `gdbus`, just modify the source to use them instead of default ones.
+Similarlly, `gdbus` command can be used instead of `busctl`, if needed: there are ready-made alternative function implementations in `puny-switcher.sh` for `gdbus`.
+Just modify the source to use them instead of default ones.

 ## Important ##